Learn How to Saute, Common Sauté Mistakes & How to Avoid Them

 You might feel like a chef as you liberally add fat to your frying pan for a sauté.
 The thing is, though, that too much oil will produce completely different results than using just a bit of fat.

 If you add more fat than is necessary to coat the bottom of your pan, the oil will have depth.
-That means that, rather than sitting on a thin layer of fat coating the pan, the food will sit in hot fat.
+That means that the food will sit in hot fat rather than sitting on a thin layer of fat coating the pan.
 So now, instead of sautéing, you are pan-frying.

 The Fix - Use Just Enough Fat

 Remember the sequence: heat the pan, then add the oil.
 Next, heat the oil, then add the food.
-You will likely find that you need no more than a tablespoon or so of fat.
+You will likely need no more than a tablespoon or so of fat.

 Swirl the hot pan around, and the fat should quickly spread out to coat the pan with no problem.
 The fat will help to conduct the heat to the food.
 So, in the case of a sauté, the fat is a cooking medium more than it is an ingredient.

 *You might wonder, "When do I get to jump the food in the pan?"
 For presentation-sized cuts of meat, you don't.
 However, you can jump your food when you're sautéing your vegetables.